Natalya Sindeyeva: TV Rain media holding, 2007–present

 In 2012, the total revenue of the holding amounted to 433 million rubles, according to Russian Accounting Standards.
 The TV channel accounted for almost 66% — 285 million rubles, the Slon.ru portal (created in 2009) — 20%, the rest – the magazine and website Bolshoi Gorod (acquired in 2010).
 No resource brings operating profit.
 In June 2014, plans were announced to combine all projects into one holding company and bring it to an IPO on the Moscow Exchange.

-Dozhd became the most influential independent TV channel in Russia, always under pressure of the state authorities.
+TV Rain became the most influential independent channel in Russia, always under pressure of the state authorities.
 It was declared a 'foreign agent' in 2021.
 Upon nation-wide crackdown of independent media in the country in time of the 2022 Russian invasion of Ukraine, the channel was blocked by Roskomnadzor.
-Sindeyeva announced on air on March 3, the current broadcast would be the last for the time being.
-The following day, a law against "fake news" (intended to criminalize comments from independent media sources) was passed in the Russian parliament.
+Sindeyeva announced on air on 3 March that the current broadcast would be the last for the time being.
+The following day, a law against "fake news" was passed in the Russian parliament.